luismanuelvivas/luismanuelvivas/README.md

 - 👋 Hi, I’m @luismanuelvivas
 - 👀 I’m interested in Web Development and Game Development
-- 🌱 I’m currently learning Front End with React Js for web and Unity for GameDev
+- 🌱 I've been working as a web developer for 4 years, mainly developing Front end solutions for E-commerce websites using HTML, CSS, JavaScript, LIQUID and React
 - 💞️ I’m looking to collaborate on good projects for the developers community
 - 📫 How to reach me ... luis.manuel.vivas.r@gmail.com